NLPH/NLPH/Hebrew_NLP_Resources.rst

 Embeddings
 ----------

 * `fastText pre-trained word vectors <https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md>`_ for Hebrew {`CC-BY-SA 3.0`_} - Trained on `Wikipedia <https://www.wikipedia.org/>`_ using `fastText <https://github.com/facebookresearch/fastText>`_.
-Come in both the binary and text default formats of fastText: `binary+text <https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.he.zip>`_, `text <https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.he.vec>`_.
+Comes in both the binary and text default formats of fastText: `binary+text <https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.he.zip>`_, `text <https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.he.vec>`_.
 In the text format, each line contain a word followed by its embedding; Each value is space separated; Words are ordered by their frequency in a descending order.